benzhou1/iod/README.md

 <a name="status" />
 ### status(IODOpts, callback)

 Makes a status request to Idol on Demand with options specified from `IODOpts`.
+Status request returns the current status of a job based off `jobId`.
+More information can be found [here](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)